lpalbou/AbstractObserver/docs/api.md

-# AbstractObserver ↔ AbstractGateway API contract
+# API (AbstractGateway endpoints used by AbstractObserver)

 This document lists the **HTTP endpoints AbstractObserver calls**, grouped by feature.
 The **source of truth** for paths, query params, and request bodies is `src/lib/gateway_client.ts`.